Ghosting and Avoidant Behaviour: Why We Pull Away and 3 Ways to Heal from It

 The two additional traits that make someone more likely to be used in relationships are Neuroticism and Conscientiousness.
 High neuroticism involves experiencing negative emotions frequently, leading to anxiety and self-doubt.
 High conscientiousness is linked to a strong sense of responsibility and systematic approach to commitments, making you feel guiltier when you fail to meet others’ expectations.

-If you exhibits high levels of agreeableness, neuroticism, and conscientiousness, you might be more prone to being used in relationships.
+If you exhibits high levels of agreeableness, neuroticism, and conscientiousness, you might be more prone to being used or manipulated in relationships.
 This combination can make you more likely to experience negative emotions, doubt yourself, and prioritise others' feelings over your own.
 Your strong sense of guilt might also make you vulnerable to emotional manipulation.

 If you find yourself in a social circle where you are consistently taken advantage of, it’s crucial to take steps to distance yourself.
 Gradually reducing interactions with these individuals can help protect your self-esteem.
 For instance, if you’re in a workplace where you feel undervalued and exploited, you may not be able to leave immediately due to practical considerations.
 However, you can focus on building your own value and self-esteem continuously.